THE HON TANYA PLIBERSEK MP

 SUBJECTS: Climate change; Low apprenticeship numbers; Early childhood funding; Education.

 LAURA JAYES, PRESENTER: Labor's emissions reductions target is in the spotlight again today, suggestions perhaps Labor might abandon its 45 per cent emissions reductions target to 2030.
 Joining me now is the Shadow Education Minister Tanya Plibersek.
 Thanks so much for your time.
 Is it feasible…

-TANYA PLIBERSEK, SHADOW MINISTER FOR EDUCATION AND TRAINING: Good morning.
+TANYA PLIBERSEK MP, SHADOW MINISTER FOR EDUCATION AND TRAINING: Good morning.